Program name: Summer Student Research Scholarships in Psoriatic Diseases

 This opportunity targets the early stage of the student’s academic training to encourage the pursuit of a career in psoriatic disease research and/or in medical dermatology.

 For your application to be eligible:

-2. At least one project participant must be a Primary supervisor.
-The Supervisor must meet the following requirements:
+- At least one project participant must be a Primary Supervisor.
+The Primary Supervisor must meet the following requirements:

-b.
-If a Supervisor is affiliated with more than one application, each application must contain a separate and distinct research project.
+- If a Primary Supervisor is affiliated with more than one application, each application must contain a separate and distinct research project.

-Applicants can submit proposals in the Official Language of their choice and we are committed to ensuring high quality review of applications submitted in either Official Language.
+Applicants can submit proposals in English or French and we are committed to ensuring high quality review of applications submitted in either language.

 The awards consist of a stipend.

 The stipend may be used for costs and activities that are considered allowable according to the Use of Grant Funds section of the Tri-Agency (CIHR, NSERC and SSHRC) Financial Administration Guide.